 Successful completion of one of these options satisfies requirements for a master of arts degree.

 Graduate students in multicategorical special education are required to pass the Test of Basic Skills or the Test of Academic Proficiency (or its equivalent) and the General Curriculum Test (# 163) prior to beginning EDGSP 525: Methods of Teaching Students with Disabilities.
 Graduate students in multicategorical special education are required to pass the LBS I test prior to student teaching or practicum.

 Professional Development Program

-Individuals who are interested in pursuing a specialized program to fulfill requirements as outlined in their professional development plan may apply to the graduate program in multicategorical special education.
+Individuals who are interested in pursuing a specialized program to fulfill requirements as outlined in their professional development plan or an ISBE deficiency statement may apply to the graduate program in multicategorical special education.
 Upon admission, an appropriate plan of study will be developed.